 You will need the following ingredients:

-If using chicken, remove any fat, but not the skin since it gives the stock a good flavour.
+If using chicken, remove any fat, but not the skin since it gives the stock a good flavor.

-Remove all the chicken and vegetables from the stock by pouring through a colander or strainer and return to the heat in the saucepan with the pumpkin peeled and roughly chopped.
+Remove all the chicken and vegetables from the stock by pouring through a colander or strainer and returning to the saucepan’s heat with the pumpkin peeled and roughly chopped.
 Boil for 1/2 hour or until the pumpkin is well cooked.
 If using chicken, either add the cooked chicken meat to the soup or use it otherwise.